Tushar7522/supply-chain-analytics-azure-powerbi/README.md

 - Global Sales Map — bubble map showing concentration in Europe, North America, and Southeast Asia
 - Sales by Region — Western Europe ($5.9M) | Central America ($5.7M) | South America ($3.0M)
 - Toggle: Total Sales ↔ Total Profit views

+**💼 Business Impact:**
+> - Western Europe ($5.9M) and Central America ($5.7M) are nearly equal in revenue — both regions deserve dedicated account management and localized marketing, not a one-size-fits-all global approach
+> - Inglaterra and Île-de-France are the top two states by order volume — concentration in these urban hubs suggests fulfillment center placement in or near these regions would reduce shipping times and costs
+> - Presence across 164 countries with only 23 regions suggests many countries have very low penetration — identifying the top 10–15 underperforming countries with high potential for a focused expansion play
+> - Southeast Asia shows bubble map concentration but lower revenue ranking — a high-volume, low-value market that may need different pricing or product bundling strategies compared to Europe

 ![Geographic Analysis](06_PowerBI/Geographic_Analytics.png)